Chapter 336 — Title

 Transfer of Money; Transfer of Funds From Deposit Account

-A transferee of money takes free of a security interest unless acting in collusion with the debtor.
-A transferee of …
+A transferee of tangible money takes it free of a security interest if they receive possession without colluding with …

 336.9-333